Looking for travel tips on things to do in Berlin?

 Places to Eat in Berlin

-When in Berlin you have to eat a Currywurst.
+When you visit Berlin you have to eat a Currywurst.

 Where to Drink in Berlin